theathealth/mirobody/README.md

 # Mirobody

-### The Open-Source, Self-Hosted MCP Server Solution for Your Data
+### The Open-Source, Self-Hosted MCP Engine for Deep Research & Data Analysis

-**Next-Generation AI-Native Data Analysis Platform**
+**Next-Generation AI-Native Platform for Autonomous Insight**

 Mirobody is a modern, privacy-first platform designed to bridge your data with the latest AI capabilities.
 It serves as a universal adapter for your tools, compliant with the Model Context Protocol (MCP).